syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ## Timeline view days count

-You can customize the number of days in timeline view by using [DaysCount](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~DaysCount.html) property of [TimelineViewSettings](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings.html).
-By default, timeline days count value is -1 and single day will be visible.
+You can customize the number of days in `TimelineView` using the [DaysCount](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~DaysCount.html) property of [TimelineViewSettings](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings.html).
+By default, value of the timeline days count is -1, and single day will be visible.

 {% tabs %}
 {% highlight xaml %}